saipranithaj-sudo/DAA_Practicals./README.md

 # DAA
-Implemented Bubble Sort, Selection Sort, and Insertion Sort in C++ and analyzed their time complexity and performance as part of the Design and Analysis of Algorithms (DAA) course.
+Implemented Bubble Sort, Quick Sort,Selection Sort, Insertion Sort and Merge sort in python and analyzed their time complexity and performance as part of the Design and Analysis of Algorithms (DAA) course.